Nelson Serrano: Background

 Authorities said both Serrano men had the motive to commit the murders, but Francisco Serrano provided an alibi.
 His father told authorities he was in an Atlanta hotel room with a migraine headache all day, so no one saw him or talked to him.
 But, almost three years later, law enforcement agents found his fingerprint on a parking garage receipt at Orlando International Airport dated 3:49 p.m. on Dec.
 3, about two hours before the slayings occurred.
 Prosecutors felt that piece of evidence broke his alibi.
 However, the state's fingerprint expert stated the fingerprint was suspicious because of how it was found, because the print was from Serrano's right hand (a driver is more likely to take the ticket from the machine with his left hand) and because there were no other prints or smudges on the ticket.

 In a court hearing in September 2013, Prosecutors admitted to withholding from defense counsel the testimony of the only eyewitness to the murder scene, John Purvis.
-Purvis stated that he witnessed an Asian young man ("one of those slanty-eyed people") between the ages of 25-30 outside of the main entrance to Erie and a young Latin man in the building looking out of the glass at or around the time investigators estimate the murders occurred.
+Purvis stated that he witnessed an Asian young man ("one of those slanty-eyed people") between the ages of 25 and 30 outside of the main entrance to Erie and a young Latin man in the building looking out of the glass at or around the time investigators estimate the murders occurred.
 The victims were found in an office about 50 feet from the main entrance, suggesting that others were also involved.
 He also stated that a Lincoln or Cadillac was parked outside.
 The new attorneys for Serrano, headed by attorney Roy Black had also uncovered that prosecutors withheld from trial defense attorneys the fact that an extradition process had already begun one week before Serrano's illegal deportation and state attorney Paul Wallace traveled to Ecuador, misled government officials to seek deportation obstructing the federal process of extradition.
 Paul Wallace, as co-prosecutor during the trial, withheld this information from the court and jury.
-Nelson's defense has discovered that the Florida prosecutor and police concealed a third weapon used in the crime, a rifle for exclusive military use.
+Nelson's defense discovered that the Florida prosecutor and police concealed a third weapon used in the crime, a rifle for exclusive military use.